nyghtowl/PyCon_2014/README.md

-First Draft
+First Draft (not used in presentation)
 --------

 Built initial linear regression with code taken straight from sci-kit learn.

 - Code source: Jaques Grobler
 - License: BSD 3 clause
-- Code has been modified since
+- Code was replaced and reworked by dataset above.